 While the visual nature of Tableau presents special challenges for accessibility, Equal Entry is working with Tableau to help them create visualizations that are accessible to people with a wide variety of disabilities, including visual disabilities.
 The embedded workbook below was designed to be as accessible as possible by following the best practices documented within Tableau’s Community Forum FAQ: Accessibility.

-Take a look, play around, and check out what Kyle Gupton from Tableau has to say about working with Equal Entry.
+Take a look, play around, and check out what Kelly Gupton from Tableau has to say about working with Equal Entry.